gousiosg/homepage/_posts/2014-01-27-Exploration-pull-requests.md

 Conference on Software Engineering (ICSE).
 {% cite_details GPD14 --text Here is a pre-print %}, where you can find an in depth account of the tools and techniques we used to come up with the results we present here.
-Also, [don't forget to fill in our survey!](https://www.surveymonkey.com/s/pullreqs)